The ISRF Annual Workshop

 JUNE 30TH & JULY 1ST 2016, MUSEUM OF LONDON

 At the ISRF Annual Workshop the ISRF’s Fellows reported on their work, to each other and to a wider audience drawn from University College London (UCL), who co-hosted the event at the Museum of London.
 The Workshop focused on the ISRF’s requirement that the research should be interdisciplinary, innovative and critical.
-The topic for this year’s Workshop was ‘Discovery and Recognition’, and the two-day event interrogated this theme in a space where introductory, provocative, exploratory or research-based statements made way for audience participation and discussion by audience members.
+The topic for this year’s Workshop was ‘Discovery and Recognition’.

 ISRF Workshop: Discovery & Recognition © Matthew Smith 2016